hongyi-zhang/Fixup/README.md

 ----
 ## ResNet for ImageNet
-ImageNet models with training script are now available.
+ImageNet models with training scripts are now available.
 (Thanks @tjingrant for help!)

 Top-1 accuracy for ResNet-50 at Epoch 100 with Mixup (alpha=0.7) is around 76.0%.